alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

    among the modules packed into the "Internal_modules_of_<package>" module.
-Client code must be able to refer to the package by the package's name, so define a module alias here named after the package, referring to the "Lib" module defined in the package.
+Client code must be able to refer to the package by the package's name, so define a module alias here named after the package, aliasing the "Lib" module defined in the package.
 This will allow client code to refer to the public interface of the package with a module named after the package. *) module Foo = Internal_modules_of_foo.Lib